stop-pattern/KiCAD-CICD-Template/README.md

 ### PlatformIO

-used to build your source.
+used to build your source code.

 ### REUSE